 And so they wait – patiently at that red traffic light – a moment's pause for reflection on the treasures of waiting, and on the One who brought everything into being in His time.

 Most blessed to wait

-I generally get into that inner right lane where I have to stop – and wait.
-I don’t mind doing so; the waiting is only about a minute.
+My coming to that intersection, I usually get into that inner right lane where I have to stop – and wait.
+I don't mind doing so; the waiting is only a minute or so.
 In so waiting I watch as other vehicles come up in the far right outer lane, where they can make that right turn, even on red.
-I’m amazed in watching it all, noticing that some barely stop.
-Just slowing to a cautious speed.
+I'm amazed, watching it all, noticing that some barely stop, just slowing to a cautious speed.
 Seeing that all is clear, they continue to make their right turn.

-In today’s fast-paced society the word wait seems to have lost it’s meaning, except impatience toward the one who tries to practice it.
+In today's fast-paced society the word wait seems to have no meaning, except impatience toward the one who tries to practice it.

 Traveling the other direction down that freeway at the exit is also a traffic light.
-Needless to say, I hope also to get to stop at that light – for a moment’s pause, for a moment’s wait – no rush, no hurry, relax, and trust.
+I also hope to get to stop at that light – for a moment's pause, for a moment's wait – no rush, no hurry, relax, and trust.

 To Rest and Reflect

-“He’s in a hurry,” the wife remarked with a smile.
-Her husband returned his own smile, and a wink.
+"He's in a hurry," the wife remarked with a smile.
+Her husband returned a smile and a wink.

 Continuing on their way, they soon approach the freeway on-ramp for their continued journey home.
 Upon merging into the thru traffic, the wife spies a familiar blue sign: REST AREA, 1 MILE.